 Generally, lawsuits get filed in the county where the accident occurred or where the defendant resides.

-Finally, do not worry so much about the percentage that the attorney charges but rather focus on the quality of the local attorney as your first consideration.
+Finally, do not worry so much about the percentage that the attorney charges in the fee agreement but rather focus on the quality of the local attorney as your first consideration.
 The better your attorney, the more likely your settlement will be acceptable.

 Always consider the expertise of the attorney in your kind of case.
-A lawyer with substantial truck accident litigation experience can get an average truck accident settlement way above less experienced law firms.
+A lawyer with substantial litigation experience can get an average truck accident settlement way above less experienced law firms.

 Contingency Fees Vary for Personal Injury Cases

 The starting percentage that most personal injury lawyers take in Texas is typically around 33.3% to 45%, with increases based on the need for litigation.
-This percentage can vary depending on several factors, including the case’s complexity, the amount of time the lawyer will need to spend on the case, the likelihood of success, and the attorney’s expertise.
+This percentage can vary depending on several factors, including the complexity of winning a personal injury award, the time the lawyer will need to spend on the case, the likelihood of success, anticipated expenses, and the attorney’s expertise.

 It is important to remember that some lawyers may charge a higher percentage.
 Ultimately, a contingency fee allows individuals who may not be able to pay a lawyer hourly or upfront to receive quality legal representation by getting the best personal injury lawyer near me.